mike-costello/knative-build-samples/README.md

-# Knative Build Samples for that Special Cloud Native Build in Your Life
+# Knative Build and Serving Samples To Take "Legacy" MicroServices into the Age of Serverless

 ## Install Knative with Minishift